rlunaro/yams/README.md

 The file **`logging_example.json`** is an example on how the logging can be configured in order to properly diagnose this launcher and keep a decent logging.
 Even it can be configure to log with the rest of the logs of the machine.

+## Known problems

+### directory MINECRAFT_INSTALL does not exist

+This is caused because you haven't properly configured the variable MINECRAFT_INSTALL in the script.
+You have to edit the script, with an editor of your choice, and set to this directory the directory in which your script is.

+For instance, if your `minecraft.py` is installed in `/home/minecraft/` the variable MINECRAFT_INSTALL would look like this:

+    MINECRAFT_INSTALL="/home/minecraft"

+### java executable not found

+This is caused because you haven't set properly the variable JAVA_HOME in the script.
+You have to edit it with an editor of your choice.

+Let's say that java is installed under `/usr/lib/jvm/java-11-openjdk-amd64`, then your JAVA_HOME variable would look like this:

+    JAVA_HOME = "/usr/lib/jvm/java-11-openjdk-amd64"

+### Error in the checking of new server version

+If you found this error from time to time in the logging, it's normal: this can be caused for a temporary down of the minecraft servers.

+On the other hand, **if you found this error the very first you are running this script**, there is a problem, because the script can't donwload the latest version of the server.
+I recommend you to check your internet connection and try again a bit later.

+**If you are in a corporate environment,** (I wonder who are running a minecraft server in a corporate environment) this problem can be caused because you need a proxy to access the internet.
+Unfortunately, I've didn't make any arrangement to support proxy connections in this script, however, let me know.
+I always are receptive about request for this little tiny project, but I have to tell you that I won't make the fixing quickly.
+I have an hectic day-to-day and finding ne necessary time to fix this takes me time.